Pokémon Trading Card Game (video game)

 A second Game Boy Color game, Pokémon Card GB2: Great Rocket-Dan Sanjo!
-(Pokémon Card GB2: Here Comes Team Great Rocket!), was released in Japan on March 28, 2001, having a centered storyline.
-Although this sequel was not released on North America or Europe, several enthusiasts have released English translations.
+(Pokémon Card GB2: Here Comes Team Great Rocket!), was released in Japan in 2001, having a centered storyline.
+Although this sequel was not released in North America or Europe, several enthusiasts have released unofficial English translations.

 Gameplay

 Pokémon Trading Card Game is a video game simulation of the original tabletop collectible card game with role-playing elements similar to the main Pokémon RPG-series.
 Players control a young boy and must travel around the game world interacting with non-player characters and challenging them to card battles using 60-card decks.
 During gameplay, the player must defeat eight Club Masters, each with a different deck representing one of the game's elemental card types.
 Finally, the player faces four Grand Masters, and defeating them earns the player the right to inherit four powerful Legendary Cards.
 A total of 226 cards exist within the game, which include cards from the first three sets of the real-life game, as well as exclusive cards not available outside of the game.
 The player is given the opportunity to choose one of three starter decks at the start of their journey, each containing Pokémon cards revolving around the three possible starting creatures from Pokémon Red and Blue.
 As players defeat opponents, they are rewarded with booster packs containing a random assortment of additional cards they may use in their deck, with up to four separate decks able to be saved at a time.

 Up to two players may interact with each other using the Game Boy's infrared and/or Link Cable to battle or trade cards.
 As players trade with one another, they are given access to a special feature called "Card Pop!", which allows them to obtain cards that would otherwise be inaccessible in the main game.
 This feature is not accessible in the 3DS version.